Stockmann: Current operations

-As of 2025, Stockmann in Finland operates as a marketplace known for its department stores offering high-quality selections in fashion, beauty, home brands, and more.
+As of 2025, Stockmann in Finland operates as a marketplace known for its department stores.
 The flagship Stockmann department store is located in the heart of Helsinki at Aleksanterinkatu 52, covering over 50,000 square meters across ten floors.
-It is a well-known shopping destination with a broad range of products and services, including a Visitor Center providing tax-free shopping advice and a tourist discount voucher.

 Stockmann has a total of seven department stores spread across Finland and the Baltic countries, with locations in major Finnish cities such as Helsinki (also in Jumbo shopping centre and Ainoa shopping center in the metropolitan area), Turku, and Tampere, as well as department stores in Riga and Tallinn.
 Additionally, Stockmann operates an online store, stockmann.com.

-Stockmann is part of the Lindex Group plc, listed on Nasdaq Helsinki, and had a turnover of EUR 952 million in 2023.
-The company continues to maintain a presence in Finland's retail sector, focusing on department stores in key locations and its online commerce platform.
+Stockmann is part of the Lindex Group plc, listed on Nasdaq Helsinki.